ibmresilient/resilient-community-apps/fn_qradar_integration/README.md

 ## Package Dependences
 - resilient_circuits version 30 or later
-- python version 2.7.10 or later, or 3.6 or later
+- python version 2.7.10 or later
 ## Installation
 Install this package with 'pip', or run `python setup.py install`